 John Cota (Ghetto Blaster, Hostile Comb-Over) joined on drums.
 The trio jammed for about a month before Blackmore sent out a mass text looking for a singer.
 Gabe Serbian (Locust, Skinwalker, Holy Molar) replied immediately.
 “I initially texted him because he’s such a guy in the music scene.
 I thought he’d know somebody,” says Blackmore.
 “I didn’t think he’d be interested.”
 In true ’80s punk fashion, the new group handed out demo cassette tapes to a few potential vocalists, but Gabe “just hit it out of the park.”

 And so began Rats Eyes, pioneers of the ’90s Kansas City sound teamed with veterans of 2000’s San Diego weirdcore, to put a new twist on old-school SoCal punk.

 The group decided early on to do exclusively vinyl and online releases, no CDs.
 A four-song seven-inch Rats Eyes I was recorded at Archival Studios in North Park (John Cota is part-owner) and released last fall by Cave Punk Records.

 As of 2011, Blackmore also had his fingers in two side-projects.
 First, a noisy trio with Cota called Kuntz, which Blackmore describes as “heavy, crazy, in your face, kick-in-the-balls kinda shit.”
 With down-tuned and overdriven guitar, unintelligible vocals, and the recent addition of Jeremy Walsh (Party Time) on bass, Kuntz plans to have a seven-inch out and tour by next summer.

-The other project brings Blackmore full-circle in a ’90s throwback band with Mario Quintero (Sleep Lady, Hialeah, Boyscout) of Black Box Studios in Golden Hill.
+The other project brought Blackmore full-circle in a ’90s throwback band with Mario Quintero (Sleep Lady, Hialeah, Boyscout) of Black Box Studios in Golden Hill.